dalibo/emaj/docs/en/quickStart.rst

   SELECT emaj.emaj_drop_group('my_group');

-would create and start the tables group, log updates and set several intermediate marks, go back to one of them, stop the recording and finally drop the group.
+will start the tables group, log updates and set several intermediate marks, go back to one of them, stop the recording and finally drop the group.

 For more details, main functions are described :doc:`here <mainFunctions>`.